box-community/box-python-oauth-template/README.md

 ## Box configuration steps

-1. Create a Box free account if you don't already have one.
+1. Create a [Box free account](https://www.box.com/pricing/individual) if you don't already have one.
-2. Complete the registration process for a Box developer account.
+2. Complete the registration process by verifying your email and login to Box.
 3. Making sure you're logged in navigate to the [Box Developer Console](https://app.box.com/developers/console).
 This will activate your developer account.
 4. Create a new Box application.
 Select Custom App, fill in the form and then click Next.
 5. Select User Authentication (OAuth 2.0) and then click Create App.